Hove Hypnotherapy Services - Terms and Conditions

 Please ensure your phone turn off prior to attending your session.
 Thank you

 What are the General Data Protection Regulations, 2018 (GDPR) and how do they affect me?

 The GDPR replaces the 1998 Data Protection Act to ensure your personal and sensitive, confidential data is kept private and held securely, being processed in the way that you have agreed to.
 It is there to protect your rights as a consumer of a service or product that might involve your identifiable data, e.g. your name and address or whether you have a specific condition.
 It also covers any session records, text messages or emails we exchange.

 How long will you hold my information for?

-I am regulated by the CNHC, an organisation that stipulates I must hold your data for 8 years after your final session.
-Unless you are a child, in which case I must hold your data until your 25th birthday, unless you are 17 when treatment ends and then I must keep it until your 26th birthday.
+I am regulated by the NCH, an organisation that stipulates I must hold your data for 8 years after your final session unless you are a child, in which case I must hold your data until your 25th birthday.
+If you are 17 when treatment ends then I must keep it until your 26th birthday.
 Therefore, all records will be deleted in the January after the above retention scales.
 This is in line with NHS regulations for holding data.

 What if I don’t want my records to be held for that long?

 Under the GDPR you can make a request in writing to me, for all your records to be deleted.
 In this case all your paper records would be shredded with a cross shredding machine and any electronic data such as emails or text messages would be permanently deleted from the devices they are stored on.
 I would have to save the request for deletion you made but would not save any other data.
 In some circumstances my insurance company’s legal team may want to verify information I send out.

 Why do you need to record this information?